Founded in 1853, Aetna is a well-established company that currently serves about 46 million customers.

 Aetna prides itself on providing exceptional customer service.

-View Aetna customer reviews below.
+View Aetna customer reviews and ratings below.

 Aetna has a large selection of insurance plans.
 It provides both family and individual plans, as well as benefits that customers can receive through their employer.
 In this sense, Aetna works directly with both people who are insured and organizations that offer insurance plans.